Simone Dinnerstein: Signed with Sony Classical

 In 2010, Simone Dinnerstein signed with Sony Classical and in January 2011, she released her first album on the label, entitled Bach: A Strange Beauty.
 In its first week of commercial release, the recording made its debut at No.1 on the Billboard Traditional Classical Chart.
-Bach: A Strange Beauty also spent time as the No.1 top selling album on Barnesandnoble.com and No.2 selling album on Amazon.com, in good company with The Decemberists, Cake, The Black Keys and Bruno Mars.
+Bach: A Strange Beauty also spent time as the top selling album on Barnesandnoble.com and number two-selling album on Amazon.com.
 Dinnerstein was also featured on CBS Sunday Morning.
 Her second Sony Classical album, Something Almost Being Said: Music of Bach and Schubert, was released in January 2012.

 In 2013, Dinnerstein released a Sony album with singer-songwriter Tift Merritt called Night.
 That year she also released on Sony an album called Bach Re-Invented, which interspersed Bach with new compositions based on Bach by Daniel Schnyder (a Swiss composer and jazz saxophonist and flutist), Tom Trapp, and Gene Pritsker; on the album, the Absolute Ensemble was conducted by Kristjan Järvi.

 In 2014, Sony released Dinnerstein's recording of Bach's Inventions and Sinfonias.

 In February 2015, Sony released a recording featuring Dinnerstein as soloist, entitled Broadway-Lafayette.
 It includes three works: the Piano Concerto of Maurice Ravel; the Rhapsody in Blue of George Gershwin; and a new concerto composed for her in 2012 by Philip Lasser entitled The Circle and the Child: Concerto for Piano and Orchestra, which was inspired by a chorale of Johann Sebastian Bach, Ihr Gestirn, ihr hohen Lüfte.
 On the recording, Dinnerstein is accompanied by the MDR Leipzig Radio Symphony Orchestra conducted by Kristjan Järvi.